mrdoob/three.js/threejs/lessons/threejs-textures.md

 to use just the smallest or next to smallest mip level to decide what color to make the tiny cube.

-In three you can choose what happens both what happens when the texture is drawn larger than its original size and what happens when it's drawn smaller than its original size.
+In three you can choose what happens both when the texture is drawn larger than its original size and what happens when it's drawn smaller than its original size.